CESSProject/cess-miner/README.md

 _dnsaddr.boot-kldr-testnet.cess.cloud
 ```

+## :warning: Attention
+The following commands are executed with root privileges, if the prompt `Permission denied` appears, you need to switch to root privileges, or add `sudo` at the top of these commands.

 ## System Requirements
 - Linux 64-bit Intel/AMD

-> :warning: The following commands are executed with root privileges, if the prompt `Permission denied` appears, you need to switch to root privileges, or add `sudo` at the top of these commands.

 ## System configuration
 ### Install application tools